ocaml/dune/doc/caching.rst

 The cache daemon will perform periodic trimming to limit the overhead.
 Every 10 minutes, it will purge the least recently used files so the cache overhead does not exceed 10G.
-This is configurable through the `DUNE_CACHE_TRIM_PERIOD` and `DUNE_CACHE_TRIM_SIZE` environment variables - soon to be configurable from the configuration file.
+This is configurable through the `(cache-trim-period SECONDS)` and `(cache-trim-size BYTES)` configuration entries.
 Note that this operation will only consider the cache overhead, i.e. files not currently hard-linked in a build directory, as removing files currently used would not free any disk space.

 On can run `dune cache trim --size=BYTES` to manually trigger trimming in the cache daemon.